The Oslo stitch with F1

 The Oslo stitch with M1.

-With M1 connection stitch the needle goes through the small loop in the (M1) middle of the stitch.
-Because of this you get twice as thick fabric and at the back side there are ridges.
-With this fabric you can needlebind a very warm sweater.
+With M1 connection stitch the needle goes through the small loop in the middle of the stitch and then under the tour thumb loop en under the working thread.
+You get twice as thick fabric and at the back side there are ridges.
+With this fabric you can needlebind a very warm slippers.

 Combination stitch with F1 and M1.